 Mapping a network drive is the process of linking your Mac to a network attached storage device.
-Unlike installed hardware, OS X does not automatically detect network devices.
-We need to install them and set them up before we can use them.
-So here is how to map a network drive on Mac.
+Unlike installed hardware, OS X does not automatically detect network devices; we need to install them and set them up before we can use them.
+It’s a slightly inconvenient extra step that many people who are new to OS X won’t be familiar with, so here is how to map a network drive on Mac.

 Whether you’re a business or home user, network storage is an excellent resource.
-For business, network storage comes in the form of server storage, SANs (Storage Area Network), NAS (Network Attached Storage) and cloud services.
-Home users can utilize the same technologies but would have less use or budget for SANs and are more likely to use NAS or cloud storage.
+For businesses, network storage comes in the form of server storage, SANs (Storage Area Network), NAS (Network Attached Storage), and cloud services.
+Home users can utilize the same technologies, but would have less use or budget for SANs and are more likely to use NAS or cloud storage.

 What is a network drive?

 If you’re a computer newbie, we should cover the basics first.
 So what is a network drive?
 What is a SAN and NAS and what can they do for you?

 A network drive is any type of storage connected to a router.
 These are usually made up of computers that act as servers to provide storage, a NAS or SAN.
 A NAS device can be as simple as an external hard drive connected to your home router or as complicated as a dedicated NAS device with its own hardware and multiple drives.
 Either way, the device attaches to your router via Ethernet and makes its drives available to authorized users.
 It is a great way to have central storage that everyone can use.